sabbierra/sabbierra/README.md

 ## Quickstart

-BoomBox includes a single build script for Linux, macOS, and Windows.
+Sabbierra includes a single build script for Linux, macOS, and Windows.
 This script will build and configure the Windows 10 and Cuckoo virtual machines from the ground up using Packer and Vagrant.
-The entire build process for BoomBox takes around 30-60 minutes.
+The entire build process for Sabbierra takes around 30-60 minutes.

 ### Linux/macOS
--   `./build.sh virtualbox` - Build BoomBox from scratch.
+-   `./build.sh virtualbox` - Build Sabbierra from scratch.
--   `./build.sh virtualbox --vagrant-only` - Build BoomBox using pre-built Packer boxes hosted on Vagrant Cloud.
-This option is faster than building BoomBox from scratch.
+-   `./build.sh virtualbox --vagrant-only` - Build Sabbierra using pre-built Packer boxes hosted on Vagrant Cloud.
+This option is faster than building Sabbierra from scratch.
 -   `./build.sh virtualbox --packer-only` - This will only build the .Box files and will not build the VMs using Vagrant.

 ### Windows
--   `./build.ps1 -ProviderName virtualbox` - Build BoomBox from scratch.
+-   `./build.ps1 -ProviderName virtualbox` - Build Sabbierra from scratch.
--   `./build.ps1 -ProviderName virtualbox -VagrantOnly` - Build BoomBox using pre-built Packer boxes hosted on Vagrant Cloud.
-This option is faster than building BoomBox from scratch.
+-   `./build.ps1 -ProviderName virtualbox -VagrantOnly` - Build Sabbierra using pre-built Packer boxes hosted on Vagrant Cloud.
+This option is faster than building Sabbierra from scratch.
 -   `/.build.ps1 -ProviderName virtualbox -PackerOnly` - This will only build the .Box files and will not build the VMs using Vagrant.

-## Manually Building BoomBox
+## Manually Building Sabbierra
 1. Build the Windows sandbox using Packer

 ```
-$ cd BoomBox/Packer
+$ cd Sabbierra/Packer
 $ packer build --only=virtualbox-iso sandbox.json
 ```